Analytic framework for self-dual criticality in $\mathbb{Z}_k$ gauge theory with matter

 where $\ldots$ denote terms with higher powers of $\phi_{\alpha}$ that will be irrelevant in the infrared (IR) limit.
 Let us temporarily neglect the $w$ coupling and analyze the remaining Lagrangian which contains two competing interaction terms $u$ and $v$.
 The general problem of interacting CFTs with $\mathrm{O(2)} \times \mathrm{O(2)} \rtimes \Z_2$ symmetry has been studied with high-order perturbative expansions as well as conformal bootstrap.
-The simplest stable fixed point is a decoupled pair of XY models with $u = 0, v \neq 0$~\cite{CPV0209580,CPV9912115}.
-The nature of additional stable fixed points with $u, v \neq 0$ is under debate.
+The simplest stable fixed point is a decoupled pair of XY models with ${u = 0}$, ${v \neq 0}$~\cite{CPV0209580,CPV9912115}.
+The nature of additional stable fixed points with ${u, v \neq 0}$ is under debate.
 While only a single such fixed point is identified in the $\epsilon$-expansion, conformal bootstrap finds two additional kinks in the allowed parameter space~\cite{S190400017,HS210108788,KS211203919}, with predictions for critical exponents that disagree with the $\epsilon$-expansion.
 In this work, we take the conservative approach and assume that the matter sector is close to the stable decoupled XY fixed point.
-Relative to this fixed point, the scaling dimension of the $w$ coupling is equivalent to the scaling dimension of a $k$-fold anisotropy term in a single XY model, which is negative for all $k \geq 4$~\cite{LSB07041472}.
-Therefore, with gauge fluctuations frozen, terms that break $\mathrm{O(2)} \times \mathrm{O(2)}$ down to $\Z_k \times \Z_k$ are irrelevant and the MCP is captured by two copies of XY models.
+Relative to this fixed point, the higher-order scalar operators $|\phi_{\alpha}|^6$ are strongly irrelevant and can be neglected in the IR limit~\cite{CLLPSSV191203324}.\footnote{As we later show, anomalous dimensions induced by gauge fluctuations are $1/k^2$ suppressed.
+Therefore, even with gauge fluctuations included, $|\phi|^6$ likely remains irrelevant for $k \geq 4$.} Furthermore, the scaling dimension of the $w$ coupling is equivalent to the scaling dimension of a $k$-fold anisotropy term in a single XY model, which is negative for all $k \geq 4$~\cite{LSB07041472}.
+Therefore, with gauge fluctuations frozen, terms that break $\mathrm{O(2)} \times \mathrm{O(2)}$ down to $\Z_k \times \Z_k$ are irrelevant and the IR theory maps to two copies of the XY model.
 This theory can be consistently coupled to U(1) gauge fields, resulting in the proposed Lagrangian in \eqref{eq:critical_lagrangian}.
-For $k = 2$, the complex operators $\phi_e^2$ and $\phi_m^2$ are strongly relevant and the $\mathrm{U(1)} \times \mathrm{U(1)}$ gauge theory breaks down.
+For ${k = 2}$, the complex operators $\phi_e^2$ and $\phi_m^2$ are strongly relevant and the $\mathrm{O(2)} \times \mathrm{O(2)} \rtimes \mathbb{Z}_2$ symmetric theory breaks down.
 It becomes more convenient to describe the MCP in terms of two real scalar fields $\vphi_e, \vphi_m$ coupled to a pair of $\Z_2$ gauge fields.
 With the $\Z_2$ gauge fields frozen, this theory flows to the XY model with an emergent $\mathrm{O(2)}$ symmetry that rotates the vector $(\vphi_e, \vphi_m)$~\cite{LF1973,FN1974,NKF1974,KNF1974}.
 The effects of $\Z_2$ gauge fluctuations are difficult to control analytically, and will not be discussed further in this work.